Why corporate stress management is no longer optional in 2025?

 6 KPIs Every Company Should Measure for Employee Wellbeing

 A Deloitte study surveyed nearly 4,000 Indian workers and found that poor mental health costs Indian companies about US $14 billion annually in absenteeism, presenteeism, and attrition.
 Despite these telling numbers, which affect almost all industries from technology and finance to retail and manufacturing, many organizations tend to treat employee wellbeing as an afterthought rather than a measurable driver of performance.
 The only way to move from guesswork to a data-driven strategy is to start measuring through KPIs (Key Performance Indicator) what matters to your people’s mental health.
 Why Employee Wellbeing Needs Metrics Traditional HR indicators like absenteeism or resignation rates show problems only after they’ve escalated.
 But workforce mental health directly shapes the way teams perform, collaborate, and stay engaged.
 Without clear measures, leaders can’t spot problems until it’s too late.
 By focusing on forward-looking employee wellbeing metrics, startups can catch early signs of stress and disengagement before burnout takes hold.
 6 Essential KPIs To Measure Employee Wellbeing Here are six KPIs that move beyond surface-level data and measure employee wellbeing.
 These metrics reveal the overall mental health of your workforce and spot critical gaps early on: 1.
 Psychological Safety Feedback Globally, 84% of employees say at least one aspect of their workplace negatively affects their mental health.
 Psychological Safety Feedbacks are anonymous pulse surveys that help you to track whether your employees feel safe speaking up, admitting mistakes, or seeking help.
 Taking these surveys every three months can help you track cultural shifts and measure the impact of your wellbeing initiatives.
 2. Workload Perception Ratings This metric measures how employees view their daily demands, deadlines, and work pressure.
 Strong leadership plays a vital role in building this perception.
 When managers are equipped with the right mental health skills, they can spot early signs of stress and take action before it escalates. » Check out Empowering Leaders: Mental Health Skills for Managers to learn how leadership can create safer, healthier, and thriving teams.
 3. Self-Reported Stress Trends Through surveys and questionnaires, employees report their stress levels related to their job.
 Common examples include the Perceived Stress Scale (PSS), the Work Stress Questionnaire (WSQ), and the Workplace Stress Scale.
 The surveys used to measure self-reported stress trends often feature Likert scales, where employees rate their agreement with statements about job stress, for example, from “never” to “very often”.
 Tracking these trends helps companies identify specific stressors and track trends in employee wellbeing, burnout, and overall job satisfaction.
 4. Use of Current Mental Health Benefits Company’s wellbeing initiatives are only effective if employees make use of the existing benefits.
 Low participation in counselling services, wellness programs, or mental health days may indicate stigma or a lack of awareness.
 In addition, employees may also also hesitate to use company-provided resources if they are unsure about the confidentiality of their information.
-Concerns that their employer will be notified or have access to their personal health details can act as a major deterrent.
+Concerns that their employer will be notified or have access to their personal health details can act as a major deterrent. 👉 Our Take: Employee wellbeing becomes effective when it’s measurable.
+Tracking the right KPIs helps organisations spot stress early, take action faster, and build healthier, high-performing teams.
 5. Engagement and Communication Patterns Only 21% of employees worldwide report being engaged, while stress levels are at record highs.
 Declining participation in meetings or delays in project responses may reflect disengagement, not just busyness.
 These behavioral shifts often precede burnout or quiet quitting.
 6. Manager Support Ratings Gather regular 360-degree feedback on how well managers support team wellbeing.
 Strong leadership presence in this area can dramatically reduce stress across the board. » To better understand the financial impact of workplace mental health initiatives, read The ROI of Mental Health Workshops and how they turn employee wellbeing into measurable business outcomes.
 How to Act on Employee Wellbeing Insights “If you take care of your employees, they will take care of the clients.”Richard Branson Employee wellbeing metrics matter only when they drive action.
 Building them into leadership reviews, culture checks, and performance goals ensures accountability.
 For real impact, employees must see their feedback lead to change through flexible policies, open dialogue, or regular manager training.
 When wellbeing data translates into visible improvements, trust strengthens, and engagement rises.
 At Elephant In The Room Consulting, we help businesses do just that: first measure employee wellbeing and then use the insights to drive impactful change.
 We design employee wellbeing programs that reflect your startup’s pace, pressures, and culture.
 By integrating wellbeing KPIs into your leadership toolkit, we make mental health measurable, actionable, and aligned with performance.
 Let’s build a work culture your employees will vouch for.
 Contact us now.
+Frequently Asked Questions

 10 Essential Performance Management Practices for Leaders